tomasdembelli/the-go-programming-language/README.md

 **What is a programming language?**
 - One builds large programs from small set of constructs.
 - Variables store values.
-- Simple expressions are combined into larger ones with operations like addition and subtraction.
+- Simple expressions* are combined into larger ones with operations like addition and subtraction.
 - Basic types are collected into aggregates like arrays and structs.
 - Expressions are used in statements whose execution order is determined by `control-flow` statements like `if` and `for`.
 - Statements are grouped into functions for isolation and reuse.
 - Functions are gathered into source files and packages.

+`Operand` is an `expression*` that yields a value that an `operator` operates on.

 ### Names